montagejs/montagejs.org/_posts/2014-01-22-build-3d-applications-with-montagejs.md

 Khronos, the organization that maintains the WebGL and OpenGL standards, is also home to a standard called COLLADA that defines a data interchange format for 3D graphics.
 COLLADA makes it easy for artists to move their 3D content between authoring tools.
 The COLLADA working group is drafting a specification for a new JSON-based 3D runtime asset format, called the OpenGL Transmission Format (glTF), that is well-suited for rapid delivery and loading of 3D content on the web.

-The MontageJS 3D view component is designed to load and display glTF content.
+The MontageJS 3D scene view component is designed to load and display glTF content.
 To use the component, you will first need to convert your content into the glTF format.
 The COLLADA working group provides an [open source converter](https://github.com/KhronosGroup/glTF) that can be used at the command line to translate COLLADA files into glTF.
 You can download the command line converter from he COLLADA website: the Mac binary is [here](http://collada.org/public_files/glTF/77abd641d1fb1105da6172f039e2007999a6c47d/collada2gltf) and the Windows binary is [here](http://collada.org/public_files/glTF/77abd641d1fb1105da6172f039e2007999a6c47d/collada2gltf.exe).
 The converter works well with COLLADA files exported from [SketchUp](http://www.sketchup.com/) and other mainstream 3D authoring tools.
 You can also download our 3D assets in the glTF format so that you can follow the examples in this blog post.

 ## Load a 3D scene

 When building a 3D application with Montage, you will use a Scene component to load your glTF file.
-The Scene is then attached to a View component, which is responsible for displaying the content on the screen.
-The Scene and View components are available from our [`mjs-volume`](https://github.com/fabrobinet/mjs-volume) module, which you will need to add to your project before you proceed.
-Add the following to a component definition in your application to add Scene and Viewer components:
+The Scene is then attached to a SceneView component, which is responsible for displaying the content on the screen.
+The Scene and SceneView components are available from our [`mjs-volume`](https://github.com/fabrobinet/mjs-volume) module, which you will need to add to your project before you proceed.
+Add the following to a component definition in your application to add Scene and SceneView components:

 ```json
 "scene": {